Ephesians 1

 Thus, this isn’t a roll call of individual names etched in eternity; it’s a collective choice rooted in Christ’s body, the church—Jews and Gentiles as one unit, chosen and set apart for God’s purpose.

-Calvinists might claim that “in him” references the collection of chosen individuals, but according to Calvinism, it’s God who chooses and brings us to Christ, not the other way around.
-For instance, in order for this to work from a Calvinists perspective, the verse would need to say, “he chose us in himself before the foundations of the world”.
+Also, according to Calvinism, it’s God who chooses and brings us to Christ, not the other way around.
+So in order to be accurate from a Calvinist perspective, the verse wouldn’t say that God chose us in Christ because that would be putting the cart before the horse.

 Verse 12 continues the theme